ankaAR/bestiario5e/_creatures/darkling-elder.md

 ***Multiataque.*** The darkling elder makes two melee attacks.

-***Shortsword.*** Melee Weapon Attack: +5 al ataque, alcance 5 fit, one target.
+***Shortsword.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 fit, one target.
 Hit: 6 (1d6+3) piercing damage.
 If the darkling elder had advantage on the attack roll, the attack deals as: extra 10 (3d6) piercing damage.

 ***Darkness (Recharges after a Short or Long Rest).*** The darkling elder casts darkness without any components.
 Wisdom is its spellcasting ability.